davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 }
 ```

-So, have we done it?
-Do we have distributed variables now?
-I would claim technically yes, we did, but the system we have so far isn't very useful in the real world.
-As is sadly often the case, things seem simple so far only because we've missed a key aspect of the problem.
+So, is that all there is to it?
+Have we invented distributed variables?
+I would say technically yes, we did make distributed variables, but the system we have so far isn't very useful.
+As is sadly often the case, things have been simple so far only because we've missed a major aspect of the problem.

 ## Fault Tolerance